glennmckechnie/weewx-mesowx/README.md

 ** It's still June 2020 **

 Updated the d3, jquery, and highstock libraries.
-Released as [version 0.6.0](https://github.com/glennmckechnie/weewx-mesowx/releases/tag/v0.6.0)
+Released as [version 0.6.2](https://github.com/glennmckechnie/weewx-mesowx/releases/tag/v0.6.2)

 Adjust css, index.html, and Config.js to improve screen usage and allow dynamic rescaling.

+Add colors to sink.conf, match them to Config.js and update highcharts options to match 8.1.1

 See the CHANGELOG.md for a brief summary of changes.